alex-seville/blanket/README.md

-# jsCover
+# blanket.js

 simple js code coverage

 ## Philosophy

-JsCover is a code coverage tool for javascript that aims to be:
+Blanket.js is a code coverage tool for javascript that aims to be:

 1. Easy to install
 2. Easy to use